digital-asset/ex-bond-issuance/README.md

 ```

 6. Run `make packui`.
-Upload `ui/bondui.zip` to DAML Hub to deploy the UI.
+Upload `target/bondui.zip` to DAML Hub and deploy the UI.
+Follow "View site".
 Upload `parties.json` to the UI using the button on the login screen (Upload parties.json (tokens)).
+Receiving no error means you have succeeded.

 Note: parties.json needs to be re-uploaded to the UI every time the tokens change.